-- Smoking: There is absolutely no smoking permitted on the grounds, indoors or out.
-Please be aware of smoke smells on hands, hair and clothing, which may be distressing to other participants. - Noise: Some Autscape participants are very sensitive to noise.
+• Smoking: There is no smoking permitted indoors.
+Outside, smoking is permitted in the designated smoking area only.
+Please be aware of smoke smells on hands, hair and clothing, which may be distressing to other participants.

+- Noise: Some Autscape participants are very sensitive to noise.
 Please be considerate of others when engaging in noisy activities such as talking, playing instruments, closing doors or showering.
 Try to limit or avoid these activities in places and times where they may be a nuisance to others.
-Please refrain from talking in the corridors outside bedrooms at all times and keep voices low outdoors after 10pm. - Alcohol: The venue does not have a bar.
-You may bring your own alcohol if you like, however you may not sell or purchase alcohol on the premises.
-We will clearly mark the areas where you are permitted to drink alcohol. - Consideration: Please respect interaction badges, noise level signs, and sensory sensitivities of other participants, as described in the next section.
+Please refrain from talking in the corridors outside bedrooms at all times and keep voices low outdoors between 10pm and 8:30am. - Alcohol: You can buy alcohol at the bar between 9pm and 11pm.
+You may bring your own alcohol if you like, but you may not sell alcohol on the premises.
+Please drink alcohol in the Lounge only. - Consideration: Please respect initiation badges, noise level signs, and sensory sensitivities of other participants, as described in the next section. - Questions and complaints should go to Autscape organisers, not venue staff.